tvsnarayana/tech-interview-handbook/algorithms/hash-table.md

 Hash Table
 ==

+## Palantir

+- A question involving an API's integration with hash map where the buckets of hash map are made up of linked lists.

 ## Uber

 - Implement data structure `Map` storing pairs of integers (key, value) and define following member functions in O(1) runtime: `void insert(key, value)`, `void delete(key)`, `int get(key)`, `int getRandomKey()`.